-Some assemblers may come into contact with potentially harmful chemicals or fumes, but ventilation systems normally minimize any harmful effects.
-Other assemblers may come in contact with oil and grease, and their work areas may be noisy.
-Fiberglass laminators and fabricators are exposed to fiberglass, which may irritate the skin.
-Therefore, fiberglass workers must wear gloves and long sleeves and must use respirators for safety.
+Some assemblers come into contact with potentially dangerous chemicals or fumes, but ventilation systems usually minimize any harmful effects.
+Other assemblers come into contact with oil and grease, and their work areas may be noisy.
+Fiberglass laminators and fabricators are exposed to fiberglass, which may irritate the skin; these workers must wear protective gear, such as gloves and long sleeves, and must use respirators for safety.

-The education level and qualifications needed to enter these jobs vary depending on the industry and employer.
-Although a high school diploma is enough for most jobs, experience and additional training is needed for more advanced assembly work.
+The education and qualifications typically needed to enter these occupations vary by industry and employer.
+Although a high school diploma is enough for most jobs, experience and training are needed for advanced assembly work.

-Workers usually receive on-the-job training, sometimes including employer-sponsored technical instruction.
+Workers typically receive several months of on-the-job training, sometimes including employer-sponsored technical instruction.

-Some employers may require specialized training or an associate’s degree for the most skilled assembly and fabrication jobs.
-For example, jobs with electrical, electronic, and aircraft and motor vehicle products manufacturers typically require more formal education through technical schools.
+Skilled assemblers and fabricators may need special training or an associate’s degree, depending on the employer.
+For example, workers in electrical, electronic, and aircraft and motor vehicle products manufacturing typically need postsecondary education.
 Apprenticeship programs are also available.

 Licenses, Certifications, and Registrations

-The Fabricators & Manufacturers Association International (FMA) offers the Precision Sheet Metal Operator Certification (PSMO) and the Precision Press Brake Certification (PPB).
-Although not required, becoming certified can demonstrate competence and professionalism.
-It also may help a candidate advance in the profession.
+The Fabricators & Manufacturers Association, International (FMA) offers certificates and training programs in fabrication, coil processing, and other related topics.
+Although not required, these credentials demonstrate competence and professionalism and may help a candidate advance in the occupation.